awalmer/awalmer/README.md

 - 👋 Hi, I’m @awalmer ~ Auralee (Aura) Walmer
 - 👀 I’m interested in Data Science, Music, Physics of Sound, Machine Learning, and Art.
-- 🌱 I’m currently taking a Data Science with R course at UCSD Extension, to refresh my data science skills!
+- 🌱 I've been taking a few data science and machine learning courses with UCSD Extension to expand my skill set!
 - 📫 How to reach me ~ submit a contact form on my website, www.aurawalmer.com

 <!---